DHRI-Curriculum/intro-python-workshop/lessons.md

 There are many things you can do with list indexing.
 Let's play around with slicing.
 Slicing consists of taking a section of a list, using the list index to pick out a range of list items.
 For example, you could take out the first *two* items of a list with a slice that begins with `0` and ends with `2`.

-The slice syntax consists of square brakets, start point and end point, and a colon to indicate the gap in between.
+The slice syntax consists of square brackets, start point and end point, and a colon to indicate the gap in between.
 This should print out the first two items of your list.

 ```python
 print(books[0:2])